JohanBendz/com.philips.hue.zigbee/APPSTORE.md

 This app supports setting up your Philips Hue lights to your Homey without having a Philips Hue bridge.

 Release notes:
+v1.4.4

+- Added support for Hue play bar (thanks to Simon Skog for the contribution)

 v1.4.3

 - Added references to installed packages